 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
-Cost (if not included in project budget) Who (Is responsible for monitoring?)
-Emergency monitoring Not applicable Register emergencies and follow-up-remediation Every time there is an emergency Register emergencies and follow-up-remediation To be covered by the O&M .
-O&M Supervision (during the construction and operation phases) Independent Environmental Audits - Documentation - The auditors will review the environmental and social documentation kept at the facility, check the adequate implementation of the environmental procedures established in the ESMP (CESMP/OESMP) and documentary evidence of the application of the mitigation and monitoring measures stated in the SESIA, including the monitoring results Quarterly (construction) Every six months (operation -first two years) Yearly (remaining operational phase) Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
+Cost (if not included in project budget) Who (Is responsible for monitoring?) follow-up-remediation Operation Ecological status - Presence of fauna.
+Specialist is not required.
+PL alignment and poles Count of fauna species and nests.
+Monthly Monitor ecology around the site Not Applicable O&M Supervision (during the construction and operation phases) Independent Environmental Audits Documentation Not applicable The auditors will review the environmental and social documentation kept at the facility, check the adequate implementation of the environmental procedures established in the ESMP (CESMP/OESMP) and documentary evidence of the application of the mitigation and monitoring measures stated in the SESIA, including the monitoring results Quarterly (construction) Every six months (operation -first two years) Yearly (remaining operational phase) Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
 Project Company to hire independent external auditors.
-Project Company.
-The auditors will be required to have auditing experience in Morocco in renewable projects and auditing experience in projects aligned with IFC requirements
+Project Company The auditors will be required to have previous auditing experience in Morocco and in projects aligned with IFC requirements.

 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
 Cost (if not included in project budget) Who (Is responsible for monitoring?)
-Independent Environmental Audits - Site inspection - The auditors will visit the plant, to ensure that the environmental and social procedures are being adequately applied onsite.
-Quarterly (construction) Every six months (operation -first two years) Yearly (remaining operational phase) Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
+Independent Environmental Audits - Site inspection Not applicable The auditors will visit the plant, to ensure that the environmental and social procedures are being adequately applied onsite.
+Quarterly (construction) Quarterly (operation - first two years) Yearly (remaining operational phase) Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
 Project Company to hire independent external auditors.
-Project Company.
-The Consultancy will be required to have auditing experience in Morocco in renewable projects and auditing experience in projects aligned with IFC requirements
+Project Company The auditors will be required to have previous auditing experience in Morocco and in projects aligned with IFC requirements.